 Peter King, Chair

-Peter King is a lawyer and a partner in the law firm Weil Gotshal & Manges, where he mainly advises public companies on mergers and acquisitions, capital raising and corporate governance.
-He is a trustee of several charities including the Salvation Army International and the Tutu Foundation UK.
-He is co-chair of his firm’s Pro Bono Committee.
+Peter King is a lawyer and a civil servant.
+He is the Legal Director at HM Treasury, responsible for a team advising ministers and officials on all relevant legal matters, including new legislation and the management of public money.
+Until 2017, he was a lawyer in private practice advising multinational companies on corporate matters.
+He is a trustee of several charities including the Salvation Army International.
 He is a frequent attender at concerts and opera, and plays the clarinet and saxophone in small groups.

 John is a Chicago-based consultant to arts non-profits in financial planning, board development, and strategy.
 He serves on the boards of Grammy award-winning Third Coast Percussion and of Sanderson Farms, Inc., a food processing company with sales exceeding $3 billion.
 John served on the Curatorial Board of Ear Taxi Festival, a Chicago-wide 2016 celebration of new music.
 He retired in 2004 as Manager, Research Adminstration for A.G.
 Edwards, and worked as a sell-side equity research analyst.
 John is a Chartered Financial Analyst and was graduated from Northwestern University’s Kellogg School of Management.